redox-os/website/content/news/this-month-251231.md

 ## Kernel Improvements

 - (kernel) Ibuki Omatsu implemented the `syscall6` system call to support system calls with up to 6 arguments, as part of the Capability-based Security work but with more use cases.
 - (kernel) bjorn3 enabled the compiler builtins for the `memcpy` functions to improve performance
 - (kernel) bjorn3 fixed `MAP_FIXED` behavior
-- (kernel) Anhad Singh implemented restart-on-interrupt for `futex_wait`, which previously returned `EINTR`
 - (kernel) Anhad Singh fixed a thread context race condition
 - (kernel) AArch Angel enabled RISC-V MMU marker flags to ease booting on real hardware